deepchecks/monitoring/docs/source/user-guide/user_interface/integrations.rst

 Fill the form.

-Make sure that the specified 'Webhook URL' is reachable from the world and is ready to receive 'HTTP POST' requests.
+Make sure that the specified 'Webhook URL' is reachable and is ready to receive 'HTTP POST' requests.
 If an exposed HTTP endpoint requires an authentification then add appropriate 'HTTP Header' values to the webhook.